nikkNizz/Drawish/README.md

 Is a program for basic drawing.
 It also allows you to modify existing images.

+### PRECOMPILED PACKAGES:
+The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.7) page of this project.
+For **Windows**, download Drawish_version_Win.zip.
+Extract the folder, and run the .exe file.
+Create a link to the executable for faster use.

+For **Debian/Linux** download and run the portable Appimage.

 ### COMPILE FROM SOURCE (LINUX):
 Download and unzip the project.
 Give the following commands from the terminal: